ravisankar-PIO/devopsonibmi/README.md

   touch git-prompt.sh
   ```
   <br>
-- Once an empty file is created, open the file in VS Code and copy the contents from [this](resources/git-prompt.sh) link and paste it on to the empty file and save it.
+- Once an empty file is created, open the file in VS Code and copy the entire code from [this](resources/git-prompt.sh) link and paste it on to the empty file and save it.

  ## Verify the setup
  Once the initial setup is complete,
-- **Disconnect the IBMI from your VS Code and reconnect again**
-- Once connected, open up the PASE terminal again by entering `Ctrl+Shift+J`.
+ - Open up a new PASE terminal by entering `Ctrl+Shift+J`.
 If the shell is set to bash successfully, you should see the below screen
 ![alt text](images/bashh.png)
 - Run the below command to check whether the path variable has been setup correctly.
   ```bash